 If someone doesn’t like traditional pj’s, that’s okay.
 You can wear matching t-shirts, socks, or slippers instead.
 Dearfoams has a whole line of adorable matching slippers perfect for a little holiday fun.

-Dearfoams Men's Papa Bear Slipper, Furry Plaid, Large
+Dearfoams Men's Papa Bear Slipper, faux faux fur Plaid, Large

 These "Papa Bear" slippers are just one of the many personalized slippers in their holiday line.

 It’s a fun tradition to break out your matching duds and wear them on Christmas Eve.
 If you want to get more use out of them, go ahead and wear them all week!

 Don’t forget to get a few family pics—these years fly by, so you’ll be glad you preserved the memories.